asynchroza/Java-WAV-Player/README.md

 - next

 # Disclaimer!
-Neither clear naming conventions, nor any consious OOP paradigms were used in the production of this code (spaghetti code) :D. This was my first ever Java program
+Neither clear naming conventions, nor any consious OOP paradigms were applied in the production of this code (spaghetti code) :D. This was my first ever Java program